alfonsserra/systelab-doc/CONFIGURATION.md

 When considering a Config Server, some kind of Service discovery will be probably involved.

-When the application is deployed using a container and using container orchestration (in this case Kubernetes) for its management, environment variables or Kubernetes ConfigMap for centralized configuration could be fine.
+When the application is deployed as a container, environment variables could be used.
+When using container orchestration Kubernetes ConfigMap for centralized configuration could be another option.

 ### Running Consul